FOCI-OpenIFS/doc/README.md

 ### Install ESM-Tools

-First load an anaconda environment.
+First load an anaconda environment (on most machines):
 ```bash
 module load anaconda3
 ```
 or similar.
 Run `python --version` to check that python is not newer than 3.10.

+`NESH` does not have an anaconda environment, so you'll need to install your own (see Miniconda further down).

 Then install ESM-Tools
 ```bash